harmslab/topiary/docs/source/protocol.rst

 2. Generate a draft alignment from the seed dataframe
 -----------------------------------------------------

-Generate an alignment on the command line
+Generate an alignment on the command line:

 .. code-block:: shell-session